akleroy/galbase/README.txt

 FITS record read using astropy.

 ################################################################
-HOW TO ADD NEW INFORMATION FOR INDIVIDUAL SYSTEMS
+HOW TO CONTRIBUTE NEW INFORMATION FOR INDIVIDUAL SYSTEMS
 ################################################################

 We use a system of "override" tables to change the values for any